• neurological complications of cardiac surgery are serious, increasing mortality, length of hospital stay, and costs

 • “asymptomatic” lesions are not harmless; they increase the risk of delayed cognitive impairment (especially in the case of another ischemic stroke)

-• based on detailed knowledge of the etiopathogenesis and risk factors (see below), the high-risk patients can be identified, and surgical methods and procedures can be modified
+• based on a detailed understanding of the etiopathogenesis and risk factors (see below), high-risk patients can be identified, and surgical methods and procedures can be modified

 • for example, early detection of severe localized aortic atherosclerosis (TEE, CTA, perioperative palpation, or sonography) may reduce the risk of cerebral embolization by changing the clamp position or cannulation site Different types of atherosclerotic lesions on TEE

-• lower risk of embolization was reported in procedures without extracorporeal circulation (off-pump bypass), especially if contact with the ascending aorta is minimized
+• lower risk of embolization was reported in procedures without extracorporeal circulation (off-pump bypass), especially when minimizing contact with the ascending aorta

 Classification

-• based on the clinical symptoms, 2 types of complications can be distinguished (they may coincide):
+• based on the clinical symptoms, two types of complications can be distinguished (and they may coincide):

-• type 1 – cerebral infarction – focal motor deficit, oculomotor and speech disorders, etc.
+• type 1 – cerebral infarction (stroke) – characterized by focal motor deficit, oculomotor and speech disorders, etc.

 • incidence of perioperative stroke ~ 1-6.1%